latolukasz/beeorm-doc/docs/guide/cached_queries.md

 }
 ```

-In our application very often we are searching for a user using his email:
+In our application, we often search for a user using their email:

 <code-group>
 <code-block title="code">